vektorious/cm-curriculum/_articles/01-welcome-to-OHM/brief-history.md

 As part of the consultation process that gave origin to this curriculum, we asked experts to mention open hardware projects that they feel are key to the community.

-Take a look at the list here.
+Take a look at the list [here](https://github.com/ohwmakers/own-resources/blob/main/OSH-good-projects.md) and feel free to contribute your own projects!

 - Read through the list and pick a project you find interesting
 - Write 2-3 reasons why you think the project is interesting, and be ready to share with your peers in the next cohort call